io12/lambda-cove/content/posts/quoftc-idioms.md

 tags = ["c", "idioms", "compilers"]
 +++

 About two years ago, I wrote a compiler for a C-like programming language called [Quoft](https://github.com/io12/quoftc).
 I wrote this compiler in C. In hindsight, this was a bad idea.
 C has subjected programmers to a thousand hells of buffer overflows, heap corruptions, and stale-pointer bugs.
 Rust provides high-level abstractions, guarantees of safety, and performance comparable with C. However, I decided to use C, because it was the language I knew best at the time, and because C compilers are widely-available as a build dependency.
-It's lack of modern features prompted creative ways to mimic the functionality of newer languages.
+Its lack of modern features prompted creative ways to mimic the functionality of newer languages.

 ## Pseudo-infallible allocation